Kgoerbi/Kgoerbi/README.md

 - 👋 Hi, I’m @Kgoerbi
-- 👀 I’m programming since 2017 Arduino and other miocro controllers with c++ and I knew the basics of C# and python.
+- 👀 I’m programming since 2017 Arduino and other micro controllers with c++ and I know the basics of C# and C++, as well as good knowledge of python and java.
-- 🌱 I’m currently Programming a lot with java because it's fun and I really enjoy to mod in Minecraft.
+- 🌱 ...

 <!---
 Kgoerbi/Kgoerbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.